[LUM#12] Biodiversity: A Satirical Take

-Follow, in particular, the changing face of French flora as a result of rising temperatures, or the worrying decline in marine biomass that will affect the oceans by 2100.
+In particular, follow the changes in France’s flora resulting from rising temperatures, as well as the alarming decline in marine biomass that will affect the oceans by 2100.

-Also in this issue: a prosthesis capable of restoring sensation to an amputated limb, the dissemination strategy adopted by the Zika virus, and a treatment that allows HIV-positive mothers to breastfeed safely.
+Also in this issue: a prosthesis capable of restoring sensation in an amputated limb, the Zika virus’s mode of transmission, and a treatment that allows HIV-positive mothers to breastfeed safely.

-But first, Lum takes you far, far away, following in the icy footsteps of Nacim Guellati, a UM student who set out to catalog the marine species present in Antarctica, a potential refuge from human activity and its consequences.
-Explore our portfolio to follow his extraordinary adventure and join him aboard the Arctic Sunrise, Greenpeace's legendary ship.
+But first, Lum takes you far, far away, following in the icy footsteps of Nacim Guellati, a student at the University of Marseille who set out to catalog the marine species found in Antarctica—a potential refuge from human activity and its consequences.
+Explore our portfolio to follow his extraordinary adventure and join him aboard the Arctic Sunrise, Greenpeace’s legendary ship.

 Articles in this issue